 - Move attention to the catch and focus on the unweighing the oar handle, timing of the hands and legs as they lock the blade into the water, and the boat’s reaction to the catch

-- Focus on a good connection and a powerful drive
+- Focus on a good connection and a powerful drive that starts with the legs and a braced core

 Focus on relaxation and confidence

 It is important for rowers to relax and have confidence in what they are doing.
 Self-doubt and fear of failure are often the biggest distractions and can lead to the biggest mistakes.
 If a mistake is made on one stroke, forget about it and refocus on the next stroke.
+Practice rowing with confidence during every practice.

 Focus on timing, balance, and power